HonzaMD/HonzaMD.github.io/en/download.md

 # Freeware License

 * Program Krkal (all versions) is free to download, and it can be further distributed for free.
+* When distributing, the setup or archive must not be altered or bundled with unwanted programs (PUP).
+Krkal 2.5 setup is protected by a digital signature (Jan Krcek), make sure that the signature is valid when installing.
 * You get the complete game free.
 Program does not contain advertisements, micro-transactions or any unwanted or malicious code.
 * You may use the program, modify the games created within the system, create new levels.
 * You are using the program at your own risk.
 We do not assume any responsibility for any damages that arise relative to the use of the program.